Understanding Static Linking with Conan

 How Does Static Linking Work?

 Static linking means combining your code with the library code at compile time.
-If a Conan package is built as a static library, it produces a .a
+If a Conan package is built as a static library, it produces a .a file (on Unix-like systems) or .lib file (on Windows).
+This file:

 - Contains compiled object files (.o files)